Strawberry S’mores Bites

-- To make marshmallow frosting: Combine egg whites and sugar in a stand mixer bowl and place it over—not on, (think bain marie style) simmering water.
+- To make marshmallow frosting: Combine egg whites and sugar in a stand mixer bowl and place it over—not on, simmering water.
 Heat mixture to 160 degrees F while whisking constantly.
-Transfer mixer bowl to stand mixer, fitted with a whisk attachment and beat on medium high speed (speed 8 on a KitchenAid stand mixer) until mixture cools, doubles in volume and forms stiff peaks; about 10-12 minutes.
-Transfer marshmallow creme to a pastry bag fitted with a close start tip and pipe into hulled strawberries.
+Transfer to a stand mixer fitted with a whisk attachment and beat on medium high speed until mixture cools, doubles in volume and forms stiff peaks; about 10-12 minutes.
+Transfer marshmallow frosting to a pastry bag fitted with a close start tip and pipe into hulled strawberries.
 Use a kitchen torch to toast.

 - To hull the strawberries, I used the Chef'n Strawberry Huller.
 It can be found on Amazon or at William Sonoma.

 - You may have more marshmallow creme than you need.